mark-hahn/find-selection/README.md

 # find-selection package for Atom Editor

 Find the next or previous occurrence of the currently selected text with one keystroke.
-There is no need to bring up the file dialog.
+There is no need to bring up the find/replace dialog.

 The default key to find the next occurrence is Ctrl-F3 (find-selection:find-next) and to find the previous occurrence is Ctrl-Shift-F3 (find-selection:find-previous).
 The searches are not case sensitive.